tkerby/flipperzero-firmware-wPlugins/README.md

 ## Instructions for Use

 The emulator accepts disk images in ATR format, which must be copied to the SD card to `/apps_data/sio2flip/atr/`.
-It supports SD, ED, and DD disk images with 128- or 256-byte sectors.
+It supports SD, ED, and DD disk images with 128- or 256-byte sectors, as well as single- and double-sided disks.
 Up to four floppy disk drives can be emulated.

 ## TODO